Camila Cabello Looks Completely Different With Blonde Hair

 If there's one feature of Camila Cabello that's easily identifiable — besides her standout vocal talent, of course — it's her signature hair.
 Since her days in Fifth Harmony, the singer has always rocked long, dark brown hair and curtain bangs, only switching it up with an updo every now and then.
 However, it seems like Cabello is making some big changes in her life, including her go-to look.

-Within days of being spotted holding hands with Shawn Mendes, further fueling the romance rumors that have been swirling around the longtime friends, the "Havana" singer shook the internet by teasing a new music video in which she is rocking shoulder-length, bleach-blonde hair with black roots.
+Within days of being spotted holding hands with Shawn Mendes, further fuelling the romance rumours that have been swirling around the longtime friends, the "Havana" singer shook the internet by teasing a new music video in which she is rocking shoulder-length, bleach-blonde hair with black roots.

 Advertisement